maxschmaltz/DieKonstraints/README.md

-# The Status of Linguistic Constraints in Neural Language Models
+# DFG Proposal: The Status of Linguistic Constraints in Neural Language Models

-> DFG Proposal.
-August 2025 - Sep 2025
+> August 2025 - September 2025

 Proposal to the [LaSTing priority program of the DFG](https://www.dfg.de/de/aktuelles/neuigkeiten-themen/info-wissenschaft/2025/ifw-25-32).
 The public version only contains the abstract of the proposal and the references.